Immigration & Massachusetts Population

 Census Vintage 2025 (Jan 2026): NIM peaked at 2.7M in 2024, then plunged to 1.3M in 2025.
 Projected ~321K for 2026.
 US pop growth slowed to 0.5%.

-Southwest Border Encounters by Fiscal Year
+Southwest Land Border Encounters by Fiscal Year

 Who Came In (Biden FY21-24)